Bereavement support groups, grief education and events

 This group is designed for parents who have experienced the death of a child from infancy through age 21.

-The group will meet the 2nd Thursday of each month beginning in August 2017.
-Meeting location will alternate every other month between Children’s Minneapolis and St. Paul campuses.
+The group will meet the 2nd Thursday of each month.
+The meeting location will alternate every other month between Children’s Minneapolis and St. Paul campuses.
 Meeting time is from 5:30 p.m. – 7:00 p.m.
 This group is free of charge.
+Check out the schedule below for the next group meeting.